-Urgency of Action Actions for Dams in This Class Characteristics of This Class risk reduction measures, including operational restrictions as warranted.
+Urgency of Action Actions for Dams in This Class Characteristics of This Class including operational restrictions as warranted.
 Ensure the emergency action plan is current and functionally tested for initiating event.
 Conduct heightened monitoring and evaluation.
-Prioritize investigations to support the need for remediation informed by consequences and other factors. of life, economic, or environmental consequences with likelihood of failure is moderate.
+Expedite confirmation of classification.
+Give very high priority for investigations to support the need for remediation. initiated as the consequence of an event.
+The likelihood of failure from one of these occurrences, prior to remediation, is too high to assure public-safety.
+OR Very high incremental risk: the combination of life or economic consequences with likelihood of failure is high.
+USACE considered this level of life-risk to be unacceptable except in extraordinary circumstances.
+Moderate (3) Communicate findings to sponsor, local, state, Federal, Tribal officials, and the public.
+Implement interim risk reduction measures, including operational restrictions as warranted.
+Ensure the emergency action plan is current and functionally tested for initiating event.
+Conduct heightened monitoring and evaluation.
+Prioritize investigations to support the need for remediation informed by consequences and other factors.
+Moderate to high incremental risk: For confirmed and unconfirmed dam safety issues, the combination of life, economic, or environmental consequences with likelihood of failure is moderate.
 USACE considers this level of life-risk to be unacceptable except in unusual circumstances.
 Low (4) Communicate findings to sponsor, local, state, Federal, Tribal officials, and the public.
 Conduct elevated monitoring and evaluation.
 Give normal priority to investigations to validate classification, but do not plan for risk reduction measures at this time.
 Low incremental risk: For confirmed and unconfirmed dam safety issues, the combination of life, economic, or environmental consequences with likelihood of failure is low to very low and the dam may not meet all essential USACE guidelines.
-USACE considers this level of life- risk to be in the range of tolerability but the dam does not meet all essential USACE guidelines.
+USACE considers this level of life-risk to be in the range of tolerability but the dam does not meet all essential USACE guidelines.
 Normal (5) Continue routine dam safety activities and normal operations, maintenance, monitoring, and evaluation.
 Very low incremental risk: The combination of life, economic, or environmental consequences with likelihood of failure is low to very low and the dam meets all essential USACE guidelines.
 USACE considers this level of life-safety risk to be tolerable.